Last Updated on March 25, 2022 by Bryony Clapperton

 You’ll need to take a taxi from Chetumal to the actual frontera.
 Taxis take around 20 minutes and shouldn’t be too expensive.
 Taxis will drop you right at immigration once you stamp out of Mexico.

-The border is open 24 hours, when leaving Mexico ensure you have the small piece of paper give to you at immigration when you arrive.
+The border is open 24 hours, when leaving Mexico ensure you have the small piece of paper given to you at immigration when you arrive.
 You’ll get another if you plan on returning to Mexico.

 Like Mexico, and the rest of Central America there is no visa required for UK citizens travelling to Belize.
 You’ll get 90 days entry on the border and receive a passport stamp.